 PROPOSED CHANGES:

-Doble Testing at Lower Snake River Projects
+Doble Testing

 1.5.1.
 Doble testing of transformers at the Lower Snake River projects is required every three years and must be conducted during warm, dry conditions (July–August).
 Testing requires outage of the transformer and associated units and is performed during already scheduled outages to the extent possible and timed to avoid or minimize impacts to fish.
 For more information, refer to the project-specific sections below and FPP chapters.
+The Doble testing schedule for the current year is in Table A-1 below.

 Table A-1.
 Doble Testing Schedule in 2017.